lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 Perhaps you make a vector-space model of this corpus.
 If so, you describe the vector space with a matrix.
 This is still the same as if you didn't know the categories.

 N is still too many dimensions.
 You want to reduce N to the X, number of predefined known categories.
 A human reads a small number of documents and categorizes them.
-An algorithm, such as SVM, uses these sample documents to learn how to tell the categories apart.
+An algorithm, such as SVM or (preferably) KNN, uses these sample documents to learn how to tell the categories apart.
 Then you can use it to categorize the rest of the documents.

 Now you know how much of each document comes from each category.
 Your categories are more useful than the categories generated via method 1, because you picked them out yourself.

 #### Questions

 At what stage does one opt for a concept-tree-distance model instead of a vector space model?

-### Algorithm Acronyms

-tf-idf first creates a matrix of words and their weighted frequencies (weighted based on each word's rarity in the corpus, to avoid caring too much about "the").
-Each word is a column of the matrix. tf-idf produces a matrix with one word per column, which isn't quite helpful yet.

-LSA (LSI in CS) uses singular value decomposition to figure out how each word is related to every other word.
-It looks at columns that are mathematically similar to each other and collapses them into one column.
-The term co-occurrences indicate, beneath the covers, some type of semantic relationship.
-The columns are also, somehow, dimensions in vector space.

-This produces the all important "topics," which are just the resulting columns after a bunch of them have been collapsed.

-SVD, when run with LSA, condenses the matrix & partially fuses related rows and columns — and as a result, the compressed matrix is able to measure transitive kinds of association.
-The words “gas” and “petrol” may rarely appear together.
-But they both appear with the same kinds of other words.
-A compressed matrix is better at identifying synonyms, and for that reason at information retrieval.

-pLSA “discovers” a bunch of topics, attaches them to a list of words, and classifies the documents based on those topics.
-What if every document isn’t just a set of words, but a set of topics?
-In this model, our encyclopedia article about computing history might be drawn from several topics. --> groups words not just based on proximity, but also on topics.
-(Using, I guess, black magic.)

-LDA improved upon this idea by turning it into a generative model of documents.
-(Takes the same three concept of words, topics, documents, instead of just generating topics from words, allows documents to be generated from topics. ?)

 ### Topic Modeling and Networks